 There are two most popular ways to move around Ayutthaya.

 One of them is to rent a tuk-tuk with a driver.
 He will most probably have his standard list of places to show to tourists.
-Make sure to negotiate the price for the tour before.
+Make sure to negotiate the price for the tour beforehand.
 As far as I heard, a reasonable price is around 500 THB per group a day.

 Another way is to rent a bike.
 You can do it in almost any hotel and hostel, you will also find a rental across the street from the railway station.